Flower Power: The Role of Annual Flowers In the Perennial Garden

 Both.
-Some annuals thrive on full sun, others love shade.
+Some annuals thrive on full sun, others love the shade.
 This is one characteristic of annuals that makes them so versatile in the garden.
-Here is a short list of some popular shade loving and sun loving annuals that bloom in summer.
+Here is a shortlist of some popular shade-loving and sun-loving annuals that bloom in summer.

 Shade Loving Summer Annuals

 What plants do well together in containers?